AmirulAzizi2225/AI4EO-Final-Project/README.md

 Sidenote: This emission is much lower compared to emission by a fieldwork-based land cover studies.

 ### Absolute calculation of CO2 Emission

+This website provides CO2 emission calculation based on the specifications of the machine used, operating hours and matched it with daily emission equivalent such as flights, tree-months and cars.

+For this project assessment, the following parameters were used:

+* Runtime: 15H 00M
+* Type of cores: CPU
+* Model: Core i7-10700 (I am using a macbook M1, hence an Intel i7 chip is the best equivalent)
+* Memory available: 64GB
+* Platform: Cloud Computing --> Google Cloud Platform
+* Server: Europe --> Europe-North-1

+Results:

 [Link to Green Calculator](https://calculator.green-algorithms.org/)